-Business Sweden's Export Managers' Index (EMI), which monitors views and reflects sentiment among Swedish exporters of goods and services, continued to fall in the fourth quarter.
-EMI fell by 2.3 points to 44.4, from 46.7 in the previous quarter.
+Business Sweden's Export Managers' Index (EMI), which monitors views and reflects sentiment among Swedish exporters of goods and services, fell by 3.5 points to 46.4 from 49.9 in the second quarter.

 Download the report for a full overview of the survey results.